 - Continuously communicate project results, status, and plans with all constituencies.

-This website was designed primarily to provide course information for students taking MEEG401.
+This website was designed primarily to provide course information for students taking Senior Design.
 However, the curriculum may also be of interest to students, educators, and practicing engineers interested in learning more about the design process.
 We also encourage potential project sponsors and alumni to visit our project archives and contact us for more information.